 Written by: Kirollos Hanna, PharmD, BCPS, BCOP, University of Minnesota Medical Center & Mayo Clinic

-Multiple Myeloma (MM) is an incurable disease resulting from malignant plasma cells.
-MM is rare in younger patients (median age at diagnosis 72 year).
-Patients with MM often experience “CRAB” symptoms define as: hypercalcemia, renal dysfunction, anemia, and bone lesions.
+Background: Multiple Myeloma (MM) is an incurable disease resulting from malignant plasma cells.
+MM is rare in younger patients (median age at diagnosis: 72 year).
+Patients with MM often experience “CRAB” symptoms defined as: hypercalcemia, renal dysfunction, anemia, and bone lesions.
 Patients generally relapse multiple times and are treated with multi-drug regimens, preferably triplets; common drugs include proteasome inhibitors (PI), immunomodulatory drugs (IMiD), monoclonal antibodies, and steroids.
 Select patients may be eligible for an autologous stem cell transplant depending on risk factors associated with disease.

 Ixazomib is an oral PI that may be used in the relapsed/refractory (r/r) setting in combination with lenalidomide/dexamethasone.
 Off-label considerations include utilizing ixazomib in the front-line setting regardless of transplant eligibility in combination with lenalidomide and dexamethasone or in the r/r setting with pomalidomide/dexamethasone or with dexamethasone alone.
 Ixazomib provides an all oral treatment option in patients with MM.
 In a clinical phase 1/2 trial, front-line ixazomib/lenalidomide/dexamethasone was associated with a very good partial response in 58% of patients.
 In the r/r setting, ixazomib-containing regimens demonstrated an improvement in response rates and/or progression free survival.
 The most common side effects associated with ixazomib in ≥20% of patients include: diarrhea, constipation, thrombocytopenia, peripheral neuropathy, nausea, peripheral edema, vomiting, and back pain.